syncfusion/blazor-docs/src/treemap/treemap/print-and-export.md

 ---
-title: "Print and Export in Blazor TreeMap component | Syncfusion"
+title: "Print and Export in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Print and Export of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Print and Export in Blazor TreeMap (SfTreeMap)
+# Print and Export in the Blazor TreeMap (SfTreeMap)

 ## Print

 Print functionality can be enabled by setting the [`AllowPrint`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_AllowPrint) property to **true**.
 The rendered TreeMap can be printed directly from the browser.

-The following code example demonstrates the print method.
+The following code example shows the print method.

 ```csharp
 @using Syncfusion.Blazor.TreeMap;